 - student commons with a collaborative stair;

-- food services, featuring Catalyst Coffee Bar, rotating grab-n-go items, and a dining area;
+- food services, featuring Catalyst Coffee Bar, grab-n-go items, and a dining area;

 - multiple outdoor/rooftop terraces;